 A truck colliding with a passenger vehicle will result in a catastrophic accident.
 The injuries sustained in this accident can be serious or life-threatening, especially if a truck crashed head-on into another vehicle.
 An accident like this would leave a victim dealing with several problems like expensive medical bills and an inability to continue working.
 If you or a family member was injured in a trucking accident, contact an experienced Miami head-on truck accident lawyer.

-The Law Offices of Prosper Shaked recognize how a serious truck accident can impact a victim’s life, and we are dedicated to providing our clients with the legal representation needed to pursue compensation in Miami, Florida.
-To schedule a free legal consultation to discuss your claim, contact The Law Offices of Prosper Shaked at (305) 694-2676, or contact us online.
+Prosper Shaked Accident Injury Attorneys PA recognize how a serious truck accident can impact a victim’s life, and we are dedicated to providing our clients with the legal representation needed to pursue compensation in Miami, Florida.
+To schedule a free legal consultation to discuss your claim, contact Prosper Shaked Accident Injury Attorneys PA at (305) 694-2676, or contact us online.